 Figure 2: Nutrient exchange occurring in the rhizosphere between fungi and plant by mycorrhizal symbiosis.

-According to Hampp and Nehls (2002), around 30% of total photo assimilation products are needed for the growth and maintenance fungal development.
+According to Hampp and Nehls (2002), around 30% of total photo assimilation products are needed for growth and maintenance fungal development.
 AM trees decompose their leaf litter at a faster rate, which leads to the development of solid mineral-associated organic matter in AM-symbiont in which the soil systems that AM fungi and plants cannot consume.
 AM symbionts were more important to plant growth (Dong et al., 2018).
 Response of mycorrhizal fungi to eCO2 vary significantly across both the short- and long-term groups.
 Although the responses of mycorrhizal plants to eCO2 were not significantly different across the short and long-term groups, indicates that the favourable effect diminished as the trial time increased.
 Several processes could explain the beneficial acclimation effect observed in plant biomass responses to eCO2.
 Longterm exposure to eCO2 decreases the initial activation of photosynthesis in many species and frequently inhibits photosynthesis.
-First, In response to eCO2 initial enhancement of photosynthesis leads to excess accumulation of carbohydrates in plants, as explained above, which will then downregulate photosynthesis.
+First, in response to eCO2 initial enhancement of photosynthesis leads to excess accumulation of carbohydrates in plants, as explained above, which will then downregulate photosynthesis.
 Second, N in plants was diluted in the absence of enhanced nutrient input in the soil, resulting in lower photosynthesis and thus a gradual reduction in the beneficial effect.
 In long-term trials, progressive nitrogen restriction (PNL) may show a diminished favourable effect.
 PNL describes the idea that stimulating plant growth with eCO2 causes increased sequestration of N in plants, soil organic matter and litter, eventually leads to a progressive fall in soil N availability for plant development over time (Luo et al., 2004).
 Lower N availability, in turn, restricts the eCO2 fertilization effect on plant development over longer timescales, and mycorrhizal fungal-induced PNL produced by mycorrhizal plant partners, which diminishes the beneficial effect on plants (Alberton et al., 2007).
 A main mechanism directing this reaction is the high rate of N immobilization by plants and microorganisms in the presence of eCO2, which depletes soil N concentration and slows down N mineralization (Finzi et al., 2006).

 4. N TRANSPORT AND ASSIMILATION UNDER eCO2